 23. Love one another with brotherly affection.
 Outdo one another in showing honor. –Romans 12:10

-The golden rule applies doubly to marriage, right?
+The golden rule applies doubly to our relationships, right?
 Treat your spouse the way that you want him to treat you.
 (Although the author of Love & Respect, above, would disagree here.)
 Be kind and gentle.
 Show goodness and love and patience and mercy.

 24. “Do to others whatever you would like them to do to you.
 This is the essence of all that is taught in the law and the prophets.” –Matthew 7:12